 The man behind the money, Colorado Springs Cash Hunt revealed

 COLORADO SPRINGS, Colo.
-(KRDO) - The local Instagram account has quickly gained traction since the page began in August.
+(KRDO) - A local Instagram account has quickly gained traction since the page began in August.
 It has now amassed more than 10,000 followers.

-The Instagram account, Colorado Springs Cash Hunt, posts clues from around the city, all leading to a weekly cash drop treasure hunt.
-On Thursday, December 19, 2024, for the first time ever we get to meet the man behind the money.
+The Instagram account, Colorado Springs Cash Hunt, posts clues from around the city that lead to a weekly cash drop treasure hunt.
+On Thursday, December 19, 2024, for the first time ever, we got to meet the man behind the money.

 Colorado Springs native, Josiah Whitten, is the brain behind the cash hunt.
 Whitten is a local realtor who wanted to give back to the community.